Almost 8,000-year-old skull present in Minnesota River

 • 3 min learn

-The kayakers found the skull in the drought-depleted Minnesota River about 110 miles (180 kilometers) west of Minneapolis, Renville County Sheriff Scott Hable mentioned.
+The kayakers discovered the skull in the drought-depleted Minnesota River about 110 miles (180 kilometers) west of Minneapolis, Renville County Sheriff Scott Hable said.

-Hable said his office eliminated the publish.
+Hable stated his office eliminated the put up.

 "We didn’t imply for it to be offensive in any respect,” Hable said.